When Fraud Allegations Threaten Your Career, Your Reputation, and Your Future

 What if the loss amount prosecutors claim is wrong?

-Can I go to prison for a white collar offense even if I have never been in trouble before?
+Can I go to prison for a white collar offense even if I have no criminal history?

 If you are facing a financial investigation, the worst strategy is waiting to see what happens.

-The State is already building its version of events.
-Investigators are reviewing transactions.
-Prosecutors are reconstructing timelines.
-Licensing boards may already be asking questions.
-Banks, employers, and business partners are making decisions based on assumptions you may not even know exist.
+The State may already be building its version of events.
+Investigators may be reviewing transactions.
+Prosecutors may be reconstructing timelines.
+Licensing boards, banks, employers, and business partners may already be making decisions based on assumptions you have not had a chance to answer.

-White collar defense is not about reacting to charges after your reputation is already damaged.
-It is about controlling the first moves, protecting the records, and forcing the State to prove criminal intent instead of assuming financial complexity equals fraud.
+White collar defense is not just about reacting to charges after your reputation is damaged.
+It is about controlling the first moves, protecting records, managing statements, and forcing the State to prove criminal intent instead of assuming financial complexity equals fraud.

-If you or your business is under investigation, call McAdams Law PLLC at (801) 449-1247 or click below to schedule a confidential consultation.
+If investigators are asking questions, if an internal accusation is building, if records are under review, or if you are worried that a business dispute is becoming criminal, call McAdams Law PLLC at (801) 449-1247 or click below to schedule a confidential consultation.